mihiarc/fiatools/docs-templates/BRAND-GUIDELINES.md

 ## Overview

-FIAtools is a Python ecosystem for forest inventory analysis.
+FIAtools is a Python ecosystem for forest inventory applications.
 The brand identity reflects professionalism, scientific rigor, and the natural domain of forestry research while maintaining modern, technical appeal.

 ---